 As an alternative to injection-molded engineering thermoplastics, recyclable die cast metals offer the product designer the opportunity to respecify product components as precision die castings, often with newly realized cost savings and strength and performance advantages.

-If you are interested in the benefits of Aluminum Die Casting and would like a discussion on part design, call toll free800-394-3006 and ask for our sales department.
+If you are interested in the benefits of Aluminum Die Casting and would like a discussion on part design, contact us.
 Or email us at email@example.com with your part design/file for a quick response on a price quotation.
-We have qualified Engineers on staff that can make your designs become a cost effective die cast solution that’s good for the evironment, too.
+We have qualified Engineers on staff that can make your designs become a cost effective die cast solution that’s good for the environment, too.